LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘Little Messi’.

 League 1 Player of the Year 2016-2017 Season:

-Of all the dazzling performers on France’s south coast this season, though, it was the Portuguese who was the most consistent for the duration of the campaign.
+Of all the dazzling performers on France’s south coast that season, Silva was most consistent.
+For the duration of the campaign.

 Indeed, he arrived as an unknown in France.
-I was suprised they signed him after only one match with Benfica’s senior squad.
+I was surprised they signed him after only one match with Benfica’s senior squad.
 Today, he has become something else.

 Bernardo Silva has admitted that he owes much to Leonardo Jardim who is more like a father to him than a former coach.